BrandonSmurlo/BrandonSmurlo_website/review_blog.md

         music_preferences.append(new_pref)
         return jsonify(new_pref)
     </div>
-    <p class="description">This class handles GET and POST requests for retrieving and adding user data.</p>
+    <p class="description"> Listens for requests from the website.
+This class handles GET and POST requests for retrieving and adding user data.</p>

     <h2>Fetching and Displaying Data</h2>
     <div class="code-container">